PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 - [ ] Define the terms 'individual fairness', 'group fairness', 'social construct', 'sample', and 'population'.
 - [ ] Explain the difference between 'Fairness Through Awareness, and 'Fairness Through Unawareness'.
-- [ ] Compare, and contrast two philosophical 'worldviews': WAE, and WYSIWIG.
+- [ ] Compare, and contrast two philosophical 'worldviews': WAE, and WYSIWYG.
 - [ ] Compare, and contrast three notions of group fairness in AI: 'interdependence', 'sufficiency', and 'separation'.
 - [ ] Explain how individual fairness and group fairness can conflict with each other.